 NEWSPAPERS ARE ENCOURAGED to replace the “National Newspaper Week” line at the bottom of the house ad with their own flags or logos.

-Click here to access state-specific house ads from 2013
+Click here to access state-specific house ads.

 Column by Gene Policinski, chief operating officer of the Newseum Institute and of the Institute’s First Amendment Center.
 (Originally published in 2015; not date specific.
 Approx. 800 words).